 Photo Caption: Former Baylor basketball coach Dave Bliss. | Credit: M. Andrew Barrera)

-An Empower Magazine, Inc. Film Review on location at the 2017 SXSW Film Festival, Austin, Texas.
+An Empower Magazine, Inc. Film Review on location at the 2017 SXSW Conference and Film Festival, Austin, Texas.

 The setting is Baylor University; the year is 2003; the cast is made up of non-fiction “real life” people who find themselves caught in the grips of a life-changing and gut-wrenching murder mystery.
 The victim is a NBA-caliber Baylor University basketball player murdered in his prime.